Linux (Other Distribution)

 The installer will:

-install the software into a branded
+Install the software into

-prompt you for an initial username and password
+/opt/eazyBackupPrompt you for an initial username and password

-register the current Linux device into that eazyBackup account
+Register the current Linux device into that eazyBackup account

-start running eazyBackup in the background.
+Start running eazyBackup in the background.

 Linux Install options